Rishabh2801/NPM-gci/README.md

 # Prerequisites

-1)You need to install node.js. you can get it from https://nodejs.org
+1) You need to install node.js. you can get it from https://nodejs.org

-2)Install text editor of your own choice for writing main code.
+2) Install text editor of your own choice for writing main code.
 For example Sublime Text 3.

-3)cmd in Windows OS, Terminal in Linux OS and bash for Mac users.
+3) cmd in Windows OS, Terminal in Linux OS and bash for Mac users.

-4)You need to have any browser to run the program.
+4) You need to have any browser to run the program.

 # Installing